microsoft/azure-iot-developer-kit/docs/_pages/home.md

       btn_label: "Learn more about projects using Azure services"
       image_path: /assets/images/landingpage-banner4.png
       attach:
-        words: "Customer testimonal starts from here.
-A customer says this is pretty awesome"
+        words: "Getting excited about this awesome new product from @MicrosoftIoT build a #Cloud powered #IoT app in mins!"
         author:
-          photo: /assets/images/user.png
+          photo: /assets/images/testimony-sciencescope.jpg
-          name: John Doe
+          name: ScienceScope
-          title: Director of Software at Contoso
 projects: "0, 4, 6"
 ---